What Does a Motor Speed Controller Do?

-Fundamentally a motor speed controller just regulates the speed and direction of an electric motor by manipulating the voltage that is applied to it, but it actually has to do quite a lot more than that;
+Fundamentally a motor speed controller (aka a motor driver) just regulates the speed and direction of an electric motor by manipulating the voltage that is applied to it, but it actually has to do quite a lot more than that;

 - Provide a controlled start-up [or soft start].
-A stalled motor can take up to 20 times its rated running current, if you suddenly connect a battery to a motor there can be a very high initial surge.
+A stalled motor can take up to 20 times its normal operating current, if you suddenly connect a battery to a motor there can be a very high initial current surge.
 We have seen motor cases ripped apart, and gear teeth stripped by the high torque generated by an uncontrolled switch on.
+A motor with a speed controller can limit this initial torque spike to give a smooth [soft] start-up.

 - Reversing; to do this safely the controller first has to stop the motor – reversing from full speed can get exciting if not done properly!

 - Reverse polarity protection, just in case someone connects positive to negative.

 - Protection against circuit faults, the controller should give a safe response in case of broken control wires etc.

-- Provide all the other features that various applications require e.g smooth acceleration curves, setting top speed, limiting current etc.
+- Provide all the other features that various applications require such as smooth acceleration and deceleration, setting top speed, limiting current, proportional control etc.

 How does a motor speed controller work?

 Power is voltage times current, so the motor controller is actually working like a transformer: in the above example motor voltage times motor current will be equal to battery voltage times battery current, so virtually all the power from the battery is fed to the motor.
 Losses in the controller are small as power is heat and the controller really cannot dissipate much heat.

 If you want to learn more about how the controller does this, there’s a more detailed description of PWM here.